[Download Adobe Reader here]

 Students who register for CDV 180, 225, 240, or 496 must complete the TB/Live Scan (Fingerprinting) requirement in order to register for these courses.
 This is a mandatory requirement.

-- A TB reading is valid for one year.
+- Students must submit documentation of a negative TB reading taken within the last year.
+A TB reading is valid for one year.
 If your clearance has expired or will expire during the time that you will be registered for any of the above courses, you will need to take the test again.
 If you need to retake the test, please have the TB reading completed prior to registering for courses.

 - We encourage you to please be prompt in beginning the Live Scan process.